wizmo2/zidoo-player/README.md

 Streaming content currently uses a hack with the players uPNP functions.
 There are limitations with content, including issues with the Media Player 6.0 (audio files are streamed to the Video Player for now).
 Playlists can be handled using Kodi or ZDMC (this includes support for camera stream, although it is a little buggy).

-A Custom Lovelace card `zidoo-search-card` can be used to filter media browser results.[^7] Use the Media Search text editor to add a keyword, then select the desired Media Type button.
-The results will be displayed in the standard Media Browser panel.
+A Custom Lovelace card `zidoo-search-card` can be used to filter media browser results.
+Use the Media Search text editor to add a keyword, then select the desired Media Type button.
+The results will be displayed in the standard Media Browser panel.[^7]

 ![Search Card](images/search-card.png)